wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 response event always carries data.
 Second, if data is not present, then data is fetched from the first sharer in the upper level, which is similar to the `S` state case, despite that the state transits to `S_D` and `E_D`, respectively.
-Third, if data is present, and there is no upper level owner, the access is a hit, and is satidified immediately.
+Third, if data is present, and there is no upper level owner, the access is a hit, and is satisfied immediately.

 For all other states, the event is inserted into the MSHR, and serialized after all existing entries of the MSHR register.
 If MSHR insertion fails in any of the above steps, then the event will be NACK'ed to the upper level,